About Mindful Edinburgh

 worked in the NHS as a Learning & Development Specialist of psychosocial interventions and as a local authority training officer.

 began a twice daily meditation practice in 1993.

 established a daily formal mindfulness practice in 2008 which continues.

 Further professional information

 adheres to the Good Practice Guidelines of the UK Network of Mindfulness-Based Teachers.
 (This includes ongoing supervision and participating in residential courses of at least a week on an annual basis.
 I have attended up to four of these residential courses each year since 2008).

 holds professional indemnity insurance.

 a member of various professional mindfulness organisations / groups in Scotland and the UK.

-holds professional awards as a mental health practitioner.
+holds professional awards including state registration as a mental health practitioner.

 Facilitation style and personal information